Turns out we were right, New Zealanders do care – Whale Oil Beef Hooked | Whaleoil Media

 -Murray McCully

 Let’s look at the first word, ” Obviously. ” Why would it be obvious?
 If what National did was no big deal and in line with their policy on Israel then why would National receive a significant number of communications about the issue?
-If what they did was unexpected and in line with their policy on Israel then the only kind of communications they should have been receiving would be congratulations on a job well soon surely?
+If what they did was expected and in line with their policy on Israel then the only kind of communications they should have been receiving would be congratulations on a job well soon surely?

 Now let’s look at the second word, ” significant.”
 He could have said “a few” or he could have said “some” but even when in damage control mode he admitted that National had received a SIGNIFICANT number of communications from people concerned about the issue.